day8/re-frame/README.md

 ;; ==>  [:div "Hello ratoms and recactions"]
 ```

 You'll notice that our component is a regular clojure function, nothing special.
-In this case, it takes no paramters and it returns a clojurescript vector (hiccup).
+In this case, it takes no parameters and it returns a clojurescript vector (hiccup).

 Here is a slightly more interesting (parameterised) component :
 ```
-(defn greet                     ;; this greet has a parameter [name]                       ;; 'name' is a ratom, and contains a string [:div "Hello "  @name])      ;; dereference name here to extract the value it contains
+(defn greet                     ;; this greet has a parameter [name]                       ;; 'name' is a ratom  containing a string [:div "Hello "  @name])      ;; dereference name here to extract the value it contains

 ;; create a ratom, containing a string